 I’m now on medications that I’m tolerating so well, they are even helping me with the energy to get physically better!
 It’s hard work – very hard at times, but I realize that unless I take each day as it comes and challenge myself to keep at it, I may see an even healthier year ahead.

 I’m making conscious choices that point me in the direction of a healthier and brighter future, being mindful of how I treat and what I put into m body – including things like exercise, diet, good habits and good company, and keeping on top of both my physical and mental health needs.

 I’m watching God continue to transform each day into an adventure that has a destination beyond what I can even imagine.

-While I’m still living the single life, I’m settled down for the most part, surrounded by a community who knows and loves and embraces me even with all my challenges.
+I’m settled down for the most part, surrounded by a community who knows and loves and embraces me even with all my challenges.
+I’m in a relationship, which is a whole new journey on its own.
 I’m even living the dream I had as a kid of working in law enforcement – not as an attorney, but in a position that uses all of my college degrees and training, that draws on my experiences overseas, and requires a compassion that could only stem from someone who has setbacks like mine.